WayScience/virtual_stain_flow/src/virtual_stain_flow/models/README.md

 activation functions (`get_activation`), and type checking of block handles and configurations, centralizing shared operations.

 ## Example Usage
-Refer to the `EXAMPLES/MODULAR_UNET_EXAMPLE.IPYNB` notebook for detailed examples of block/stage behavior, model definition.
+Refer to the `examples/modular_unet_example.ipynb` notebook for detailed examples of block/stage behavior, model definition.

-## File Structure
-- `blocks.py`: Defines computational and spatial dimension altering blocks.
-- `up_down_blocks.py`: Implements downsampling and upsampling blocks.
-- `stages.py`: Defines stage objects for downsampling and upsampling.
-- `encoder.py`: Implements the encoder path.
-- `decoder.py`: Implements the decoder path.
-- `unet.py`: Wraps the encoder and decoder into a complete U-Net model.
-- `utils.py`: Provides utility functions for normalization and activation layers.
-- `handle_type_checking.py`: Centralizes type checking and validation for block configurations.